On Choosing the Poems

 Link to EDA manuscript.
 Originally in Poems: Packet XIV, Mixed Fasciles.
 Includes 33 poems, written in ink, ca. 1860-1862.
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 Houghton Library – (74d) There's a certain Slant of light, J258, Fr320.
 First published in Poems (1890), 106.

-The lesson of the slanted light taught to “us” is “the Seal Despair.”
+The lesson taught to “us”by the slanted light is “the Seal Despair.”
 As Helen Vender notes, nineteenth century readers would have known that “despair,” understood theologically,

 is one of the two sins that can prevent salvation (the other being Presumption – the belief that to be saved, one does not need to practice virtue.)

-In addition to its existential meanings, Vendler argues that this poem is also a lesson about how Dickinson’s symbolism works.
+In addition to its existential meanings, Vendler argues that this poem is also a lesson in how Dickinson’s symbolism works.
 As Dickinson deftly weaves together diverse imagistic threads, she

 depends on our agility to move as she moves, from one plane to the other.
 After all, the poem itself tells us that for every outside phenomenon there is an inside equivalent … The impossibility of firmly separating the sense experience of landscape from the spiritual experience of Despair is a central point of the poem.